Chapter 1: Introduction¶

 1.2.1 Disaggregating the Control and Data Planes¶

 The seminal idea behind SDN is that networks have distinct control and data planes, and the separation of these two planes should be codified in an open interface.
-In the most basic terms, the control plane determines the route packets should follow through the network (for example, by running a routing protocol like BGP, OSPF, or RIP), where the interconnected set of switches in the network implements a data plane, making forwarding decisions at each switch on a packet-by-packet basis.
+In the most basic terms, the control plane determines how the network should behave, while the data plane is responsible for implementing that behavior on individual packets.
+For example, one job of the control plane is to determine the route packets should follow through the network (perhaps by running a routing protocol like BGP, OSPF, or RIP), and the task of forwarding packets along those routes is the job of the data plane, in which switches making forwarding decisions at each hop on a packet-by-packet basis.

 In practice, decoupling the control and data planes manifests in parallel but distinct data structures: the control plane maintains a routing table that includes any auxiliary information needed to select the best route at a given point in time (e.g., including alternative paths, their respective costs, and any policy constraints), while the data plane maintains a forwarding table that is optimized for fast packet processing (e.g., determining that any packet arriving on Port i with destination address D should be transmitted out Port j, optionally with a new destination address D’).
 The routing table is often called the Routing Information Base (RIB) and the forwarding table is often called the Forwarding Information Base (FIB), as depicted in Figure 3.

 There is no controversy about the value of decoupling the network control and data planes.
 It is a well-established practice in networking, where closed/proprietary routers that pre-date SDN adopted this level of modularity.
 But the first principle of SDN is that the interface between the control and data planes should be both well-defined and open.
 This strong level of modularity is often referred to as disaggregation, and it makes it possible for different parties to be responsible for each plane.